 Periodically, we have three classes of contracts that are accounted for on a fair value basis, which are commodities futures/forward contracts ("commodities contracts"), foreign exchange contracts and interest rate contracts as discussed below.
 All of these contracts are used as economic hedges for risk management purposes but are not designated as hedging instruments.
 In addition, as discussed below, we are issued climate reserve tonnes ("carbon credits"), of which a certain portion of the carbon credits are to be sold and the proceeds given to Covestro.
-The assets for carbon credits are accounted for on a fair value basis (as discussed below) unless we enter into a firm sales commitment to sell the carbon credits as discussed in Note 1 - Summary of Significant Accounting Policies.
+The assets for carbon credits are accounted for on a fair value basis as discussed below.
+Also, the contractual obligations to give the related proceeds to Covestro are accounted for on a fair value basis (as discussed below) unless we enter into a firm sales commitment to sell the carbon credits as discussed in Note 1 - Summary of Significant Accounting Policies.
 In addition, certain embedded features ("embedded derivative") included in the Series E Redeemable Preferred required bifurcation and are discussed Note 13.
 The valuations of these assets and liabilities were determined based on quoted market prices or, in instances where market quotes are not available, other valuation techniques or models used to estimate fair values.